hashicorp/terraform-provider-google/website/docs/r/monitoring_slo.html.markdown

 * `availability` -
   (Optional)
-  Availability based SLI, dervied from count of requests made to this service that return successfully.
+  Availability based SLI, derived from count of requests made to this service that return successfully.
   Structure is [documented below](#nested_availability).